Clubelek/hackerspace-passport/README.md

 I also took some information (especially regarding the positions of elements on the ID page) from [ICAO Doc 9303](https://www.icao.int/publications/pages/publication.aspx?docnum=9303), the one that contains the full specification for international passports.
+Lastly I also copied a bit from my own passport.

 First off, the size is the standard TD3 size (height of 125mm and width of 88mm).
 It is the same size as regular passports.